 The proposed redevelopment area comprises approximately 40 acres of land and 30 acres of water.
 It is bordered by the USS Midway Museum and Harbor Drive to the north, Manchester Grand Hyatt and Kettner Boulevard to the east, and San Diego Bay to the south and west.
 The site also includes Embarcadero Marina Park North, Ruocco Park and Tuna Harbor.
-Two properties within this boundary are excluded from this process because they hold long-term leases: The Headquarters and The Fish Market Restaurant.
+The Headquarters and The Fish Market Restaurant are within the boundary but excluded from the plan due to long-term leases on those properties.

 How did the Port choose a proposal?

 The goal was to select a high-quality proposal for the site, potentially with the creation of a significant architectural feature or focal point to create a unique identity for the area and the bay.
 The proposals were required to build on the Integrated Planning Vision Statement and Guiding Principles that were accepted by the Board in 2014, and the Framework Report accepted by the Board in November 2015.
 Specifically, proposals for the site needed to consider:

 How can I have input into this process?

 The Port is committed to public input.
 The public can provide input at meetings of the Board of Port Commissioners, which are publicly noticed.
 In addition, any project will undergo environmental review, which offers additional opportunities for public input.

 What is the impact on businesses within Seaport Village?